KevinCarhart/test-repo/README.md

 Lux Leaks - Consortium of Investigative Journalists' great work<BR>
 Maplight<BR>
 Pro Publica<BR>
-maybe pursuing a certification in a damn buzzword with the initials D.S. in the form of a neoliberal and privatized MOOC by faculty from a school with the initials J.H.<BR>
-I dislike Coursera but it's high quality for what it is, I guess.<BR>
-And learning "R" and doing some stats does indeed overlap with what I do anyhow.<BR>
+Muckraking Big Data evangelists<BR>
+Muckraking the Sharing Economy<BR>

-Muckrake Big Data, muckrake the Sharing Economy- don't take its spokesmen and ringmasters on their own terms<BR>
+Don't take its spokesmen and ringmasters on their own terms<BR>
 And bring 1099 out of the memory hole - 1099 in drayage, 1099 in messengers & couriers, 1099 from new tech startups is<BR>
 all the same song and dance.
 Mobile devices are just the latest excuse to claim we're in Year Zero and the old rules don't apply.<BR>

-Funny how the old rules never apply.
+I am pursuing a certification in a damn buzzword with the initials D.S., from an acclaimed university with the initials J.H.,<BR>
+in the form of a MOOC on a major MOOC-platform that starts with C.<BR>
+I feel dirty.<BR>
+You can just smell the commons being disrupted when you log into their thing.<BR>
+Maybe it's a mistake to even use it in the first place.<BR>
+As Phil Mirowski said, Facebook is training wheels that teaches you to be a neoliberal agent, and I feel the same about Coursera<BR>
+And the instructors are bringing up quotes in their lectures by people like Ronald Coase.<BR>
+Anyway, learning some "R" overlaps with what I do anyhow, so it may be a valuable kind of thing.<BR><BR>